Actresses Who Lost (and Gained) Major Weight

 Also already slim, Anne Hathaway had to lose 25 pounds (not to mention cut several inches off her hair) to play Fantine in Les Misérables.
 The actress had to go on an extreme detox diet in order to lose what little fat she had to achieve this emaciated look.
 She says hummus and radishes was her go-to dish to drop the weight quick.

 Hilary Swank is one strong chick in Million Dollar Baby.
 She packed on 19 pounds of pure muscle in just 90 days for the film!
 Her secret?
 She consumed 210 grams of protein per day.
 For some perspective, one 4-ounce piece of chicken weighs in at about 30 grams of protein.
 She would eat the equivalent of what would be seven servings of chicken per day!
-Of course, she relied on numerous sources to quench that immense protein intake, but regardless, it’s still a lot to take in.
+Of course, she relied on numerous sources for that immense protein intake, but regardless, it's still a lot to take in.
 Literally.
 Additionally, the actress would spend 2.5 hours boxing and 1.5-2 hours lifting weights everyday, six days a week.

-Everyone adores Julia Roberts’ alter ego, author Liz Gilbert, in Eat, Pray, Love and she definately ate, packing on 10 pounds for the storyline.
-What’s envy-inducing is she gained it all while in Naples, Italy!
-That’s all pizza weight, baby.
+Everyone adores Julia Roberts' alter ego, author Liz Gilbert, in Eat, Pray, Love and she definately ate, packing on 10 pounds for the storyline.
+What's envy-inducing is she gained it all while in Naples, Italy!
+That's all pizza weight, baby.
 Roberts claims to have eaten between eight and 10 slices of real, authentic, laden-in-fresh-mozzarella Italian pizza every single day.
 Her shoot would begin as early as 8 a.m. and by 8:45 a.m., she would have already eaten her daily allowance of pizza.
-Now that’s talent!
+Now that's talent!
 Despite her little escapade of mass carb intake, Roberts leads an incredibly healthy lifestyle full of lots of physical activity.
-Find out what kind of exercises she does in 8 Ways Julia Roberts Stays Trim at 48!

 Natalie Portman wasn't the only one who endured an agonizing weight loss for the film Black Swan.
 An already petite Mila Kunis had to also drop 20 pounds in just five months to play her role as a dancer.
 Immediately after she was cut loose from filming, the 98-pound celeb binged at Panda Express in JFK Airport and at In-N-Out Burger after landing back in Los Angeles.
 Honestly, a burger (or two) was exactly what she needed!

 Contrary to Mila Kunis, Charlize Theron had to gain a whopping 30 pounds for her role in the 2003 film, Monster, indulging in lots of junk food like Krispy Kreme doughnuts and potato chips.
-Speaking of Theron’s diet of doughnuts and potato chips, read up on 40 Habits That Make You Sick and Fat for more salt and sugar duos that you should steer clear of to avoid weight gain!
+Speaking of Theron's diet of doughnuts and potato chips, read up on 40 habits that make you sick and fat for more salt and sugar duos that you should steer clear of to avoid weight gain!

 Devoted vegan and actress Jessica Chastain had to gain 15 pounds for her role as Celia Foote in the film, The Help.
 She resorted to soy, because of its phyto-oestrogens content.
 For some context, phyto-oestrogens mimic the group of steroid hormones called oestrogen, which is known to promote the development of feminine characteristics—you know—boobs, hips, and the booty?
 To fully achieve this curvy look, Chastain would buy cartons of soy ice cream, microwave it, and then drink it.
 Certainly an interesting method, but she stayed true to her veganism.
-On the note of vegan foods, check out 21 Vegan Desserts Anyone Can Enjoy for some sweet treats that you can indulge in—in moderation of course!

 This glamorous actress added 17 pounds to her already curvy (but mega fit) figure for her role in the movie, Nine.
 Unfortunately, the weight gain was not done in a healthy manner.
 Fergie claims she let herself gorge in everything fried and full of fat!
 Definitely not ideal, but effective.

 Petite Michelle Williams took on the challenge of playing the bodacious Marilyn Monroe in the flick, My Week with Marilyn.
-The star had to gain quite a bit of weight in order to match Monroe’s size 14.
+The star had to gain quite a bit of weight in order to match Monroe's size 14.
 Her secret?
-She simply didn’t watch what she ate.
-Don't make the same mistake.
-Here are 8 Ways to Eat Mindfully!
+She simply didn't watch what she ate.

 Former high school musical sweetheart Vanessa Hudgens went completely rogue for this film, playing an edgey, misfit teen.
 In the 2013 Indie drama Gimme Shelter, Hudgens takes on the persona of a homeless, pregnant teenager who seeks refuge at a shelter for homeless youth.
 To achieve the look, Hudgens had to gain 10 pounds, chop off her luscious locks, and add a few piercings to her person.